Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 2. Create an `esp` directory in your home directory at `~/esp` for required third party SDKs and tools.

-3. Download the [esptool](https://github.com/igrr/esptool-ck/releases) compatible with your Linux host.
-Untar the package and rename the directory `esptool`.
-Copy the `esptool` directory into the `~/esp` directory.

-4. Download and untar the [Xtensa lx106 architecture GCC toolchain](http://www.moddable.tech/private/esp8266.toolchain.linux.tgz).
+3. Download and untar the [Xtensa lx106 architecture GCC toolchain](http://www.moddable.tech/private/esp8266.toolchain.linux.tgz).
 Copy the `toolchain` directory into the `~/esp` directory.

-5. Download the [ESP8266 core for Arduino repository](https://github.com/esp8266/Arduino/releases/download/2.3.0/esp8266-2.3.0.zip).
+4. Download the [ESP8266 core for Arduino repository](https://github.com/esp8266/Arduino/releases/download/2.3.0/esp8266-2.3.0.zip).
 Copy the extracted `esp8266-2.3.0` folder into your `~/esp` directory.

-6. Clone the [ESP8266 SDK based on FreeRTOS](https://github.com/espressif/ESP8266_RTOS_SDK) repository into the `~/esp` directory:
+5. Clone the [ESP8266 SDK based on FreeRTOS](https://github.com/espressif/ESP8266_RTOS_SDK) repository into the `~/esp` directory:

 	```
 	cd ~/esp